musgravehill/mezzio-docker-ssl/README.md

    cd /var/www && composer clear-config-cache   #clean mezzio cinfig cache in non-dev mode (in dev-mode the cache is disabled)

-5.  composer require --dev vimeo/psalm
-    cd /var/www && /var/www/vendor/bin/psalm --init

-    # If you have a bunch of errors and you don't want to fix them all at once,
-    # Psalm can hide errors in existing code; will generate a file containing the current HIDING errors.
-    vendor/bin/psalm --set-baseline=psalm-baseline.xml

-    # This will remove fixed issues, but will not add new issues.
-"Baseline for issue *** has 1 extra entry"
-    vendor/bin/psalm --update-baseline

-    vendor/bin/psalm --no-cache

 6. composer require mezzio/mezzio-problem-details    for prod&dev